andris9/nodemailer-stub-transport/README.md

 # Stub transport module for Nodemailer

-Applies for Nodemailer v1.x and not for v0.x where transports are built-in.
+Applies for Nodemailer v1.0

+Stub transport does not send anything, it builds the mail stream into a single Buffer and returns it with the sendMail callback.
+This is useful for testing the emails before actually sending anything.

 ## Usage